Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Experiments Setups and methodology

 In the case of RAC, we employ a discrete number $H$ of values $\left\{\beta_{i}\right\}_{i=1}^{H}$ to get $H$ policies:

-Each $H$ policy fixes its policy at the evaluation phase and deterministically interacts with the environment with the fixed policy to obtain $10$ episodic rewards.
-First, the $10$ episodic rewards are averaged for each policy, and then the maximum of the $10$-episode-average rewards of the $H$ policies is taken as the performance at that evaluation phase.
+Each of the $H$ policies fixes its policy as the one at the evaluation phase and deterministically interacts with the environment with the fixed policy to obtain $10$ episodic rewards.
+The $10$ episodic rewards are averaged for each policy, and then the maximum of the $10$-episode-average rewards of the $H$ policies is taken as the performance at that evaluation phase.

-We performed this operation for $8$ different random seeds used in the computational packages(NumPy~\cite{van2011numpy}, PyTorch~\cite{paszke2019pytorch}) and environments(OpenAI gym~\cite{brockman2016openai}).
-The mean and standard deviation of the learning curve are obtained from these $8$ simulations.
+We performed this operation for $8$ different random seeds used in the computational packages(numpy, pytorch) and environments(openai gym), and the mean and standard deviation of the learning curve are obtained from these $8$ simulations.